eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

    parameters (varargs) make overloading unnecessary, and
 2. method references to overloaded declarations are ambiguous.

-Nevertheless, for interoperability, we _are_ going to need some way to call overloaded methods and constructors of classes defined in Java.
-We haven't totally decided what to do here yet, but we will probably introduce an ugly syntax for disambiguating overloaded declarations.
+Nevertheless, for interoperability, Ceylon, as of M2, _will_ let you call overloaded methods and constructors of classes defined in Java.

 ### Implicit type conversions